-- 1. Lay a straightedge across the pulley faces to check the alignment (bottom right). - 2.
-Use the pulley hub or the motor mounting plate slots to move the pulley to the required position for alignment. - 3.
+- 1. Lay a straightedge across the pulley faces to check the alignment (bottom). - 2.
+Use the pulley hub to move the pulley to the required position for alignment. - 3.
 Tighten hub bolts to secure pulley on shaft. - 4.
 Check belt tension - 5.
 Close and secure guards.